 All employees must be committed to preventing and deterring, fraud and corrupt conduct throughout the University.

 Reports of incidents of fraud and corrupt conduct can arise from within the University and also external to the University.
-Disclosures under the Protected Disclosure Act 2012 must be dealt with according to Procedures for the Investigation of Disclosures under the Protected Disclosure Act 2012.
+Disclosures under the Protected Disclosure Act 2012 must be dealt with according to the the University’s Protected Disclosures Procedure.

 Public Complaints and External Organisations or Persons

-An Independent Party or person that suspects a Officer/staff member of the University has engaged in fraud or corruption in the process of conducting business may write to the Senior Deputy Vice Chancellor outlining their concerns.
+An Independent Party or person that suspects an Officer/staff member of the University has engaged in fraud or corruption in the process of conducting business should write to the Empowered Officer outlining their concerns.

-Senior Management have a leading role in creating an honest, ethical and professional workplace and are expected to display appropriate attitudes towards compliance with the University's regulations and policies.
+Senior Management have a leading role in creating an honest, ethical and professional workplace and are expected to display appropriate attitudes towards compliance with the University's legislation and policies.
 A key component of this is to ensure staff receive training about the University's policies and procedures relevant to their work.
 Senior Management need to ensure that they are aware of indicators/symptoms of fraud and corruption, and other wrongful acts and respond appropriately.
-Matters or concerns raised at this level need to be reported to the Manager, Complaints Resolution and discussed with the Director, Human Resources before any form of action is taken.
+Matters or concerns raised at this level need to be discussed with the Empowered Officer who would take advice from HR or elsewhere as needed before any form of action is taken.

-The University executive has a responsibility in ensuring the University maintains its standing within the broader community by providing a management framework which aims to prevent the occurrence of fraud and corruption.
-Where acts or situations are detected, the Executive needs to ensure investigations are conducted in an open and transparent manner in accordance with the principles of procedural fairness.
-The Vice Chancellor and President has a statutory responsibility for ensuring reporting requirements to the Commission are met by the University.
+The University executive has a responsibility for ensuring the University maintains its standing within the broader community by providing a management framework which aims to prevent the occurrence of fraud and corruption.
+Where acts or situations are detected, the Executive needs to ensure investigations are conducted in accordance with the principles of procedural fairness.

-When confronted with an allegation an officer must act quickly.
+When confronted with an allegation a member of staff must act quickly.
 Failure to do so could invalidate the result, waste time and increase the expense of the investigation.
 The longer it takes to investigate an allegation, the more likely it is that memories fade, and evidence is lost.

-All officers who are involved in or become aware of a fraud, theft or corrupt conduct investigation must keep the details and results of the investigation confidential.
-However the Empowered Officer and the police may discuss the investigation with any person if such discussion would further the investigation.
+All members of staff who are involved in or become aware of a fraud, theft or corrupt conduct investigation must keep the details and results of the investigation confidential.
+However, the Empowered Officer and the police may request information and discuss the investigation with any person if such discussion would further the investigation.

-In particular, no suspicion of or proven case of fraud, theft or corrupt conduct is to be discussed with or reported to the media except with the approval of the Vice Chancellor and President.
+In particular, no suspicion of or proven case of fraud, theft or corrupt conduct is to be discussed with or reported to the media except with the approval of the Vice Chancellor.

-Under Section 38 of the University of Ballarat Act (2010) as amended by the University of Ballarat Amendment (Federation University Australia) Act 2013, the Council of the University must do all things necessary to do each of the following:
+Under the Federation University Australia Act 2010 (Vic), the Council of the University must do all things necessary to do each of the following: